DiogenesN/dio-dev-tools/README.md

 # Optional

-  If you want to use the my custom modified cobalt theme for mousepad, then copy 'cobalt.xml' to /usr/share/gtksourceview-4/styles/
+  If you want to use my custom modified cobalt theme for mousepad, then copy 'cobalt.xml' to /usr/share/gtksourceview-4/styles/

 That's it!